10 Geodemographic Classification

 In other words, our loop will:

-• Use the variable field name, i.e. the variable code, to look up that specific variable in our var_lookup data frame
+data frame - Use the variable field name, i.e. the variable code, to look up that specific variable in our

-• From the var_lookup data frame, retrieve the statistical unit associated with the data frame
+data frame, retrieve the statistical unit associated with the data frame - Return to our

 This loop therefore makes sure each variable is standaridsed by the appropriate denominator.